Classify events with NXLog Agent

 </patterndb>

 It then uses the match_pattern() procedure of the xm_pattern module to process the record against the patterns defined in the pattern database.
-Finally, it converts records to JSON format using the to_json() procedure of the xm_json module.
+Finally, it converts the events to JSON format using the to_json() procedure of the xm_json module.

 nxlog.conf